 Several roads cross the city and it’s easy to arrive in Burgos by hire car or 4WD.
 There is UBER and ridesharing options available also.

-Burgos has a number of hotels, hostels, RV Parks, Airbnb’s and guesthouses and villas available.
+Burgos has a number of hotels, hostels, RV Parks, apartments, guesthouses and villas available.

 Abba Burgos is a modern and moderately priced hotel that is centrally located.
 The rooms offer free Wi-Fi and satellite TV.
 Some upgraded rooms feature gardens or terraces. family rooms have extra beds.